 With the grid right before your eyes, you can easily alter the photographic composition in the best way possible.
-Don’t worry; these dividing lines won’t become a part of your photo and are just visible on the LCD for helping purpose.
+Don’t worry; these dividing lines won’t become a part of your photo and are just visible on the LCD for helping purposes.

 Remember, the essential elements of the rule of thirds are the four intersection points, and they must be used for placing the points of interest or main subjects in your scene, or else the rule of thirds will fail to serve its purpose!.

 Why does it matter so much?

 Well, the rule of thirds can be used in two ways, and both of them matter as they lead to capturing the viewer’s attention.
 You can use it for both landscape and portrait photography.

 When shooting location (landscapes), it will matter because it will help you place the horizon on the two-thirds line.
 So whether your image holds one-third sky and two-thirds landscape or it contains one-third landscape, and the two-thirds sky is decided via the Rule of thirds.

-When shooting a subject (portrait), it will matter because it will help you to determine which intersection the subject should be placed.
+When shooting a subject (portrait), it will matter because it will help you determine which intersection the subject should be placed in.
 This leads to the creation of more interest as the subject is kept out of the center.

 So summing it up, the rule of third balances the relationship between interesting elements and negative space, thus giving the scene an optimal composition.

-If you prefer video to reading at any point, please enjoy Orsi Stekler’s tutorial about the rule of thirds.
+If you prefer video to read at any point, please enjoy Orsi Stekler’s tutorial about the rule of thirds.
 It is very illuminating: